Jin dynasty (1115–1234): Ethnicity

 Other historical sources also present different views on Balhae's relationship to Goguryeo and the Mohe.
 According to Ch'oe Ch'iwŏn (b.
 857), a scholar from the Korean kingdom of Silla, the people of Balhae were Mohe.
-In the conflict between the joint Tang-Silla forces against Balhae, Silla described Balhae as "rebellious barbarians."
 Sillan aristocracy tended to view the Balhae population as consisting of solely Mohe people, but this could be due to the antagonistic relations between the two states causing the Sillan nobility to ignore Goguryeo elements of Balhae ethnic composition.
 The Samguk sagi, written in the 12th century by Kim Pusik, did not consider Balhae a Korean state.
 The Samguk yusa, a 13th-century collection of Korean history and legends, describes Dae as a Sumo Mohe leader.
 However, it gives another account of Dae being a former Goguryeo general, citing a now-lost Sillan record.

-In a diplomatic mission to Japan in 727 or 728, the Balhae envoy said that Balhae has "recovered the lost land of Goguryeo and inherited the old traditions of Buyeo."
-Japanese diplomatic communications with Balhae recognized it as a "state of Go[gu]ryeo."
-The Ruijū Kokushi, a 9th-century Japanese text, says that when Balhae was founded, it spanned 2,000 li and was filled with villages, each of which were Mohe tribes.
+While diplomatic communications between Balhae and Japan recognized it as a successor state of Goguryeo and Buyeo, a 9th-century Japanese text also states that all of Balhae's villages were Mohe tribes.